 “That’s the thing I love about playing live; it’s such a rush because you’re doing things where you’re at the edge of your seat, but if you pull it off, it feels amazing.
 There’s so much adrenaline going through you.”Torsten Jensen

-Torsten Jensen is a musician, pianist and composer based in Bristol.
+Torsten Jensen is a pianist, composer, and bandleader based in Bristol.
 Torsten is best known for his work with piano trio Hexcut, and as the keyboardist of Bristolian jazz fusion outfit Prudent Primate.
 Torsten’s playing style combines an eclectic mix of influences from jazz, to math rock, to drum and bass.
 Torsten spoke to PRXLUDES about his musical origins and influences, his writing process, his experiences playing shows at Ronnie Scott’s and ArcTanGent Festival, and his upcoming solo material.

 At Uni of Liverpool, where I was for four years, I kinda tried to start a post-rock project as well which didn’t get too far, but it was a really interesting learning experience.
 I got into a funk function band called Too Funk To Drunktion as well, which was really fun; it was very well-rehearsed and very tight, but we took a lot of creative license with the songs.

 That sounds like a blast.
 Was that mainly a covers thing, or did you do originals as well?

 Yeah, mostly [covers], but we did a couple originals as well.
 We won a battle of the bands, which was great. -laughs- We weren’t allowed to enter the battle of the bands with just covers, so we wrote a couple of originals, one of which we got recorded, it’s out on Bandcamp, somewhere… But yeah, I love being in that kind of tight, cohesive unit, where there was no kind of ego; just playing with really confident musicians was so satisfying.